William Aspley

-William Aspley (died 1640) was a London publisher of the Elizabethan, Jacobean, and Caroline eras.
+William Aspley (died 1640) was an English publisher in London during the Elizabethan, Jacobean, and Caroline eras.
 He was a member of the publishing syndicates that issued the First Folio and Second Folio collections of Shakespeare's plays, in 1623 and 1632.

-Career
+Life

-The publisher was the son of a William Aspley of Royston, Cambridgeshire; he served a nine-year apprenticeship under George Bishop that started at Christmas 1587.
+Aspley was the son of a William Aspley of Royston of Cambridgeshire.
+He served a nine-year apprenticeship under George Bishop that started at Christmas 1587.

 Aspley's professional career was notable for its longevity: he became a "freeman" (a full member) of the Stationers Company on 4 April 1597, and remained active for the next four decades.
 He served in the office of Master of the Company in 1640, the year he died.
 His shops were located 1) at the sign of the Tiger's Head, and 2) at the sign of the Parrot, both in St. Paul's Churchyard.
 (The Parrot was on the same block as the shop of First Folio colleague Edward Blount, at the sign of the Black Bear.)